 Age is the “smoking gun” in modern marriage

 Most Americans would probably agree that stable marriages are better than unstable ones.
 And reams of research point to the benefits of having children during, rather than outside of, marriage.
 If marrying young would promote happier, healthier marriages, we as a society might do well to encourage people to tie the knot as soon as they can.
-Approximately one in two marriages now end in divorce

 But if anything, the data suggests the opposite.
 People who get married in their early 20s are more likely to get divorced than people who marry older.
 In fact, age was recently identified as the “smoking gun” in one of the enduring mysteries of modern American marriage: why couples who cohabit before getting married are more likely to get divorced.